a-sh-dev/hyd_ruby_terminal_app/README.md

   - A (randomised) dad joke is displayed.
 Every dad joke is a set of short two parts.
 They are displayed between an interval of  3-5 few seconds
   - Subsequenty, three options are available:
     - More
-    - How about an encouragement? (when it's implemented)
+    - How about an encouragement? *(not yet implemented)*
     - Call it a day
-- ***How about an encouragement?*** (not available yet – will be implemented at a later version)
+- ***How about an encouragement?*** *(not available yet – will be implemented at a later version)*
   - Generally the same as above
   - Subsequenty, three options are available:
     - More
     - How about a laugh?
     - Call it a day

-When the user calls it a day, the last entry point is prompted to update how their feeling, after displaying *"So, user_name...
-How you doing (feeling) now?"*
+When the user calls it a day, the last entry point is prompted to update how they're feeling, by displaying *"So, user_name...
+How you doing (feeling) now?"*.

+- *Ideally*, this last log-sytem part should be asking if the user is feeling: **better**, **worse** or **the same** (nothing change).
+Under the better or worse options, the user also inputs the scale of it.
+For example, from the scale of 1-10, how worse/better their feeling is now. *(future implementation plan)*
+- For this version, the user will be asked the same question as the first time they're asked,
   - *Alert/Concern* category:
     - Sad
     - Stress
     - Anxious
   - *Normal* category:
     - Bored
     - Just OK
     - Happy

+In the back-end, the user's 'today entry' is finalised and saved into the user's file.

 The last 5 entries of the log is displayed according to the date and their feelings before and after.
 The user can navigate to the next screen to move on.